-Although the popular press, and funding agencies, usually consider room temperature superconductivity as the holy grail in applied superconductivity, it is very probable that a new LTS superconducting material (say $T_c = 10$ K) with high $J_c$ and high upper critical field (say $J_c = 10^4$ A mm-2 at 4.2 K and 30 T) that is ductile, would have a much larger impact on the development of new markets for superconducting applications (Chislett-McDonald et al., 2019).
+Although the popular press, and funding agencies, usually consider room temperature superconductivity as the holy grail in applied superconductivity, it is very probable that a new LTS superconducting material (say $T_c = 10$ K) with high J_c and high upper critical field (say $J_c = 10^4$ A mm-2 at 4.2 K and 30 T) that was ductile, would have a larger impact on the development of new markets for superconducting applications.
 At present all superconductors that are used to produce fields significantly above 10 T are brittle.
-Hence in these materials, the effect of applied strain on critical current is of great interest, especially for high field applications where the wires are subject to large Lorentz forces (Branch et al., 2019).
+Hence in these materials, the effect of applied strain on critical current is of great interest, especially for high field applications where the wires are subject to large Lorentz forces (Branch, Tsui et al., 2019).

-Historically the short straight geometry (Ekin, 1980; Kamata et al., 1992) was first used to measure the effect of tensile uniaxial strain at 4.2 K on LTS.
+Historically the short straight geometry (Ekin, 1980; Kamata, Suzuki et al., 1992) was first used to measure the effect of tensile uniaxial strain at 4.2 K on LTS.
 In order to apply compressive uniaxial strain the sample needs to be supported.
 Broadly there are two different types of bending springs used for this purpose (c.f.
 Figure 7).
 A U-shaped bending spring (in a vertical magnet system) has been used (ten Haken, 1994) to which a flat-bottomed type hairpin sample can be soldered.
 Compression or extension is applied to the spring by means of a force applied to its legs which either separates them or brings them together.
-Strain is measured by a strain gauge either mounted directly to the sample, or in close proximity on the spring.
-More recently this design has been adapted for measurements on long straight samples in split pair magnets in order to overcome the problems of current-transfer (Fukutsuka et al., 1984) and to facilitate more accurate measurements on anisotropic materials.
-Alternatively, a helical bending spring can be used which accepts coil type samples (Walters et al., 1986).
+Strain is measured by a strain gauge either mounted directly on the sample, or in close proximity on the spring.
+More recently this design has been adapted for measurements on long straight samples in split pair magnets in order to overcome the problems of current-transfer (Fukutsuka, Horiuchi et al., 1984) and to facilitate more accurate measurements on anisotropic materials.
+Alternatively a helical bending spring can be used which accepts coil type samples (Walters, Davidson et al., 1986).
 One end of the spring has a torque applied to it whilst the other is held fixed.
 This mechanism can apply either tension or compression to the sample.
-In general, variable temperature measurements are made by placing the bending spring in an isothermal environment (Cheggour and Hampshire, 1999; ten Haken et al., 1999).
-Measurements on a range of springs (bending beams) made of different materials has demonstrated that results can be obtained that are independent of the spring material (Taylor and Hampshire, 2005b).
-Several detailed variabletemperature, variable-strain measurements have been completed on a wide range of conductors including Nb3Sn (Ekin, 1980; Taylor and Hampshire, 2005c), Nb3Al (Takeuchi et al., 1997; Keys, 2001), PbMo6S8 (Goldacker et al., 1989), BiSCCO (Ekin et al., 1992; Goldacker et al., 1995; Richens et al., 1997; Sunwong et al., 2011) and RE-123 (Branch et al., 2019).
-Typical data are shown in Figure 11 (Keys et al., 2002).
+In general, variable temperature measurements are made by placing the bending spring in an isothermal environment (Cheggour and Hampshire, 1999; ten Haken, Godeke et al., 1999).
+Measurements on a range of springs (bending beams) made of different materials has demonstrated that results can be obtained that are independent of the spring material (Taylor and Hampshire, 2005c).
+In the last 10 years or so, detailed variable-temperature, variable-strain measurements have been completed on a wide range of conductors including Nb3Sn (Ekin, 1980), Nb3Al (Takeuchi, Iijima et al., 1997), PbMo6S8 (Goldacker, Specking et al., 1989), BiSCCO (Ekin, Finnemore et al., 1992; Goldacker, Keßler et al., 1995; Richens, Jones et al., 1997) and RE-123.
+Typical data are shown in Figure 11 (Keys, Koizumi et al., 2002).